Career Growth and Strategy Skills Development and Lifelong Learning

 The Agility Era is here, and your old degree is now just an old souvenir.

-By mastering the thinking behind the tools, you change from a piece that can be replaced to the person who designs the whole machine.
+Master the thinking behind the tools, and you move from a replaceable piece to the person who designs the whole machine.

 Your career isn't something you finished earning—it's a plan you keep updating.